GenericMappingTools/remote-datasets/docs/earth-edefl.rst

 `David Sandwell and colleagues <https://topex.ucsd.edu/marine_grav/mar_grav.html>`_ have provided altimetry-based marine FAA and similar grids since 1995.
 The latest version 32 is now available for remote use in GMT.
 Over land these grids are filled in by the EGM2008 model [Pavlis et al., 2012].
-This data set contains the east-west deflections of the vertical in micro-radians.
+This dataset contains the east-west deflection of the vertical in micro-radians.
 Polar regions beyond ±80˚ are not covered and are set to NaN.

 Usage